 Symptoms of alcohol poisoning include vomiting, lethargy, weakness, loss of motor skills, dehydration, respiratory depression, difficulty breathing, excessive and/or involuntary urination, panting, hypothermia, hypoglycemia (low blood sugar) and abdominal pain.
 In severe cases, seizures, coma, metabolic acidosis and death may occur.
 Symptoms usually appear within 30-45 minutes of exposure.

 A lethal dose of alcohol varies depending on the Chihuahua's weight, symptoms, and the type and quantity of alcohol consumed.
-Beer typically has lowest concentration of of alcohol at 4-6% ABV, while wine has a higher concentration at 9-16% ABV.
+Beer typically has lowest concentration of alcohol at 4 to 6% ABV, while wine has a higher concentration at 9 to 16% ABV.
 Liquor is the most dangerous, however, with some varieties containing up to 80% ABV.
 Just a few sips of high-proof liquor can be fatal to a small Chihuahua, so keep your cocktails out of Fido's reach.

 According to emergency critical care veterinary specialist Justine A. Lee, DVM, DACVECC, most cases of canine alcohol poisonings don't involve beer, wine or liquor, but rather the consumption of foods with alcohol, such as rum-soaked cakes and unbaked bread dough.
 A dog is more likely to eat a full cake or lump of bread dough than drink an entire alcoholic beverage.

 In addition to beer, wine and liquor, the following may also contain alcohol or compounds that convert to alcohol: